vamsivardan/html-and-css-tasks/README.md

-This repository contains the tasks I completed during my *Full Stack Development Internship* while learning the fundamentals of *HTML* and *CSS*.
+This repository contains the tasks I completed during my "FULL STACK DEVELOPMENT" while learning the fundamentals of *HTML* and *CSS*.

 ## 📌 About the Repository